 Partnership in Healthcare Logistics

 Panel Session:Creating Integrated Health Networks: Multi-Hospital Partnerships for Shared Logistics Services Multi-hospital partnerships can streamline logistics operations by consolidating resources and sharing supply chain services.
 This session will focus on the benefits and challenges of creating integrated health networks that share logistics functions, such as procurement, warehousing, and distribution.
-Panelis will discuss the cost savings, efficiency gains, and potential risks of these partnerships, as well as the governance structures that support successful collaborations.
+Panellists will discuss the cost savings, efficiency gains, and potential risks of these partnerships, as well as the governance structures that support successful collaborations.
 Attendees will gain insights into how hospitals can work together to build resilient logistics systems that meet shared goals.

 Collaborative Partnerships in Healthcare Logistics: Public, Private, and Cross-Border Innovations As logistics challenges become more complex, hospitals increasingly rely on partnerships across sectors and borders.
 This panel will examine how collaborations with suppliers, tech companies, other hospitals, and even governments can strengthen hospital logistics.
 Panelists will discuss case studies of successful partnerships, the importance of shared resources, and approaches to overcoming regulatory and logistical hurdles in cross-border collaborations.
 Attendees will gain insight into creating effective partnerships to boost supply chain resilience and resource accessibility.